Shreyaa173/Basic-Portfolio-Website/README.md

-# Shreyaa's Portfolio
+# Shreya's Portfolio

 Welcome to my portfolio!
 Here you will find an overview of my projects, skills, and experiences in the world of technology and development.

 ## About Me

 Hello!
-I'm Shreyaa, a passionate developer with a keen interest in web development, blockchain technology, and software engineering.
+I'm Shreya, a passionate developer with a keen interest in web development, blockchain technology, and software engineering.
 I thrive on solving complex problems and building innovative solutions that make a difference.

 ## Projects